 The Group meets the 2nd and 4th Monday of each month

 From 7 – 8:30 p.m.
-IN Children’s Ministry Center Room 216 To find out the next scheduled meetings go to: Saddleback Support Group
+IN Children’s Ministry Center MO2 The Interconnect Room.
+To find out the next scheduled meetings go to: Saddleback Support Group

 Contact Elaine at firstname.lastname@example.org (949) 609-8392